Alcohol and Other Drugs

 - Regular, heavy alcohol use can damage the liver, leading to inflammation and scarring.
 This might raise the risk of liver cancer.

-- Even one glass of alcohol raises levels of estrogen, which can add to breast cancer risk.4,5
+- Even one glass of alcohol raises levels of estrogen, which can add to breast cancer risk.

-- Alcohol can make it easier for the body to absorb other cancer-causing chemicals in tobacco if used together.6
+- Alcohol can make it easier for the body to absorb other cancer-causing chemicals in tobacco if used together.

-- Alcohol can change how other nutrients are absorbed and broken down in the body.7
+- Alcohol can change how other nutrients are absorbed and broken down in the body.

 Alcohol use in Minnesota

 Most adults in Minnesota drink alcohol.
-In 2022, 62.5% of men and 56.1% of women in Minnesota reported drinking alcohol.
-Minnesota has one of the highest binge drinking rates in the nation with 19.7% of adults reporting binge drinking in 2022, compared to 16.9% of all U.S. adults.9 Because drinking alcohol is a choice, there is work to be done to prevent unnecessary deaths and reduce cancer risk among Minnesotans and nationally.
+In 2023, 61.4% of men and 55.5% of women in Minnesota reported drinking alcohol.
+Minnesota has one of the highest binge drinking rates in the nation with 17.0% of adults reporting binge drinking in 2023, compared to 15.1% of all U.S. adults.
 More information on Alcohol Use in Minnesota.

 Reducing risk of cancer

 Any amount of alcohol consumption can increase the risk of cancer.
-Reducing drinking from heavy to moderate or mild levels is associated with decreased risk for alcohol-related and all cancers.10
+Reducing drinking from heavy to moderate or low levels is associated with decreased risk for alcohol-related cancers and unnecessary deaths.

 There are effective policy strategies that aim to reduce access to alcohol for youth and support lower alcohol consumption overall.
 For example, increasing the cost of alcohol, regulating the density and location of alcohol establishments, and screening and brief intervention may help Minnesota communities reduce alcohol use.
 The Community Guide Excessive Alcohol Consumption shares policy ideas and implementation resources.